 - Promote GLC values, programs, and various leadership-based campus opportunities.

-- Attend weekly team meetings, project planning meetings, and 1 on 1s with the professional staff.
+- Attend weekly team meetings, project planning meetings, and one-on-one meetings with professional staff.

 - Support department-wide events such as Ascent, open houses, the Group Facilitation Fellowship, etc.